shader-slang/slang/docs/cuda-target.md

 * Only supports the 'texture object' style binding (The texture object API is only supported on devices of compute capability 3.0 or higher. )
 * Samplers are not separate objects in CUDA - they are combined into a single 'TextureObject'.
 So samplers are effectively ignored on CUDA targets.
-* Whilst there is tex1Dfetch there are no equivalents for higher dimensions - so such accesses are not currently supported
 * When using a TextureArray (layered texture in CUDA) - the index will be treated as an int, as this is all CUDA allows
 * Care must be used in using `WaveGetLaneIndex` wave intrinsic - it will only give the right results for appopriate launches
+* Surfaces are used for textures which are read/write.
+CUDA does NOT do format conversion with surfaces.

-The following are a work in progress or not implmented but are planned to be so in the future
+The following are a work in progress or not implemented but are planned to be so in the future

-* Resource types including surfaces
+* Some resource types remain unsupported, and not all methods on types are supported
+* Some support for Wave intrinsics

 # How it works